-Strums and rhythms can be a very powerful musical tool and, when used correctly, can completely change the entire mood of a song without even changing the chords.
+Strums and rhythms can be a very powerful musical tool on ukulele.
+When used correctly, this can completely change the entire mood of a song without even changing the chords.

 One of the main reasons the ukulele is so popular is that you can use it for practically any type of song.
 All you need to do is get a good rhythm going.